-There is significant competition for qualified drivers within the trucking industry and attracting and retaining qualified drivers has become more challenging as the available pool of qualified drivers has decreased.
+There is significant competition for qualified drivers within the trucking industry and attracting and retaining qualified drivers has become more challenging due to a decreasing pool of qualified drivers and high turnover rates.
 Age demographics, hours of service rules, the legalization and growing recreational use of marijuana and regulatory requirements, including the Compliance Safety Accountability program (CSA) and the Commercial Driver's License Drug and Alcohol Clearinghouse of the FMCSA, have contributed to the reduction in the number of eligible drivers and may continue to do so in the future.

-Moreover, as a result of general macroeconomic factors and the increasingly competitive labor market, we are experiencing difficulty hiring sufficient qualified employees to fill all available positions.
-The most illustrative example is the significant shortfall of qualified drivers in the trucking industry; however, the labor shortage is not limited to qualified drivers.
-At times, we have been unable to hire qualified dockworkers, mechanics and office personnel.
-We may experience shortages of qualified employees that could result in failure to meet customer demands, upward pressure on wages and benefits, underutilization of our truck fleet and/or use of higher cost purchased transportation, any of which could have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.
+Moreover, as a result of general macroeconomic factors and the increasingly competitive labor market, we are experiencing difficulty hiring sufficient qualified employees to fill all available positions, including qualified drivers.
+The labor shortage is not limited to qualified drivers and at times, we have been unable to hire qualified dockworkers, mechanics and office personnel.
+We may experience shortages of qualified employees that could result in the failure to meet customer demands, upward pressure on wages and benefits, underutilization of our truck fleet and/or use of higher cost purchased transportation, any of which could have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.